SvenMb/gbrein_tnylpo/README.md

-Without any configuration file and command line options, tnylpo will use the current Unix working directory as CP/M drive A: (where CP/M programs and all required files must reside) and default to the line-orientated console device (be sure to quote characters like `$`, `*` and `?` in your CP/M command line, or the Unix shell will try to expand them).
+Without any configuration file and command line options, tnylpo will use the current Unix working directory as CP/M drive A: (where CP/M programs and all required files must reside) and default to the line-orientated console device.
+Be sure to quote characters like `$`, `*` and `?` in your CP/M command line, or the Unix shell will try to expand them.

 Full-screen applications may be run using the `-s` option (to be useful, they must be configured for the VT52 terminal), e.g.